comzeradd/roussos.cc/posts/180305-duplicity-gpg-dropbox.md

 Anything that starts with a `$` sign is a variable, so we set everything in the beginning of the script and unset the sensitive things at the end.

-Duplicity has certain name convetions for things.
+Duplicity has certain name conventions for things.
 So `DPBX_ACCESS_TOKEN` is the Dropbox token (see below) and `PASSPHRASE` is the encryption key.
 It will use GPG to do the encryption and since we provide a passphrase and not a key fingerprint it will use symmetric encryption.
 You can of course use your PGP key if you want, but as I already mentioned I want to be able to fetch and decrypt the backup from anywhere.
 That means that I may not have access to my PGP key.

 ### Dropbox